Last Updated: June 3, 2026

 Save the project.

-When Finished with the Exercise
+When Finished with Exercise 6.7

 Best Practice

-When Finished with the Exercise
+When Finished with Exercise 6.8

 Each detail task in your Master Project should have the appropriate calculation selections.
+This should not be arbitrary; the selections you make should be intentional.

-Exercise 9: Assign Resources (45 minutes)
+Exercise 6.9: Assign Resources (45 minutes)

 Download